sadeghmohebbi/express-prometheus-middleware/README.md

 The metrics exposed allows to calculate common RED (Request, Error rate, Duration of requests), and USE (Utilisation, Error rate, and Saturation), metrics

 ## Additional Features with this forked repository
-this is a forked repo with additional features, includes:
+this is a forked repo with additional features on top of original repo, includes:
 - expose prom-client registry to pushgateway
 - default labels support (prometheus register level)